 - Personal Contact Numbers allows mailbox owners to program alternate numbers (cell phone, pager or fax) where they can be contacted while away from their desk or room.
-Callers reaching the owner's mailbox will hear the owner's greeting followed by prompts such as "...to reach this guest's cellular phone, press C, the 2 key." - DID Server manages DID numbers within the PBX, which allows the hotel-keeper to assign personal DID to guests for the duration of their stay.
+Callers reaching the owner's mailbox will hear the owner's greeting followed by prompts such as "...to reach this guest's cellular phone, press C, the 2 key."
+This feature is available to both extension-type and guesttype mailboxes, although the latter is limited to two numbers only: cell phone and pager. - DID Server manages DID numbers within the PBX, which allows the hotel-keeper to assign personal DID to guests for the duration of their stay.
 With DID service, outside callers can reach guests without having to go through the front desk.